EGA-archive/QC/README.md

 Calculates per-window statistics (MAPQ, coverage) using custom Python scripts.
 Formats the results to be compatible with MultiQC, using a customized version of MultiQC included in this repository.

+BAM_finalize_2.py:

-BAM_finalize_2.py: converts the results into a MultiQC-compatible format.
+Converts the results into a MultiQC-compatible format.

 Finally, we generate a customized MultiQC report, using a patched version of MultiQC tailored to our output.
 You’ll also find this modified version included in this repository.